 The Move Your Feet Before You Eat!® Foundation proudly supplies Mileage Club kits by Fitness Finders to local schools.
 These kits are a great incentive for fitness milestones.
+We will provide shoelaces for every 50 miles ran in your school program.
+We also provide subsidies for the lap tracker system that now has a free scanning application that can be downloaded on to your cell phones or ipads.
+Motivation reports and certificates of achievement are provided as part of the program.
 Below you’ll find other resources for youth.
 Click on each tab to expand.

 30 minute Run / Walk Program

 Here’s a free 8-week program to get started:

 30 minute Run / Walk Program 3 days per week

 Week 1 Run 30 sec., walk 1 min. for 25 minutes